dry-rb/dry-rb.org/source/gems/dry-validation/forms.html.md

 Probably the most common use case is to validate form params.
 This is a special kind of a validation for a couple of reasons:

 * The input is a hash with stringified keys
-* The input include values that are strings, hashes or arrays
+* The input can include values that are strings, hashes or arrays
-* Prior validation, we need to coerce values and symbolize keys based on the information from rules
+* Prior to validation, we need to coerce values and symbolize keys based on the information in the rules

 For that reason, `dry-validation` ships with `Form` validation: